jozecuervo/jozecuervo.github.io/README.md

 Led the rebuild of mecamessenger.com, enhancing its capabilities as a white-label social network.

 ### EDUCATION
-B.A. in Film And Digital Media, UC Santa Cruz, 2004.
+- B.A. in Film And Digital Media, UC Santa Cruz, 2004.
-A.A./A.S.
+- A.A./A.S.
 Digital Arts Program, Cuesta College, 2002.

+### PROFESSIONAL DIVERSITY
+- Carpentry: Experienced professional carpenter, adept in both creative and structural woodworking projects.
+- Mechanics: Skilled in small engine and tractor mechanics, demonstrating practical problem-solving abilities and technical proficiency.
+- Adventure Sports: An avid snowboarder who has explored slopes in five countries, showcasing a spirit of adventure and resilience.
+- Outdoor Leadership: Successfully charted and navigated a 21-day rafting expedition down the Grand Canyon, highlighting leadership and navigation skills in challenging environments.